byusa123/Akan-names/README.md

 BDD

-Enter year of Birth eg 19 for 2019 Input Example 19 Output Example 19
+Enter year of Birth eg 19 for 2019

-Enter Date of the month you were born in eg 20 input example 20 output example 20
+Enter Date of the month you were born in eg 20

 Select gender Input example male output male